cottoncammy/engine/README.md

 `submachine` must be built from source using CMake.
 Currently, building is only supported on Windows x64 for Windows x64.

-Checkout using `git clone --recurse-submodules`, then run `./build.bat` to build and install the binary.
+Clone using `git clone --recurse-submodules`, then run `./build.bat` to build and install the binary.